-out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.
+Daniel 7:25-27 And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.
 But the judgment shall sit, and they shall take away his dominion, to consume and to destroy it unto the end.
-And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.
+And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose king-dom is an everlasting kingdom, and all dominions shall serve and obey him.

 Does this speak of the Jews only?
-If it does, then it is the Jewish saints who take the kingdom -and that leaves us with no such hope.
-Daniel and Revelation should be prayerfully and diligently studied together.
-Daniel was a closed book until the time of the end, but we are near the end.
+If it does, then it is the Jewish saints who take the kingdom and reign with Christ forever and ever!
+You and I have no such hope.
+No-Daniel and Revelation go together like hand and glove.
+These two books should be prayerfully and diligently studied together.
+Daniel was a closed book until the time of the end, but it is evident that we can, by the Holy Ghost, the author and illuminator of both, understand how they bear witness of the same thing.
 Notice: